limshoonkit/WFGY/ProblemMap/Twin_Atlas/Bridge/README.md

 Bridge does not replace legitimacy-first governance.

 ### Not the same as a generic workflow layer
-Bridge is not just “step ordering” in the shallow sense.
+Bridge is not just step ordering in a shallow sense.

 Its role is more specific.
 It governs how route judgment and authorization judgment constrain each other.

 ### Not the same as the whole of WFGY 4.0
 Bridge is a core internal layer of WFGY 4.0, but not the entire architecture by itself.

+### Not a public answer layer
+Bridge does not write the final visible answer.

+### Not a final judge
+Bridge does not authorize the final mode.

 That distinction matters.

 ---

-## What is already fair to say ✅
+## What is already fair to say

 At the current stage, these statements are fair:

 - Bridge is the next core internal layer inside Twin Atlas
 - Bridge belongs inside the WFGY 4.0 family structure
-- Bridge exists conceptually as the handoff layer between the forward Atlas and Inverse Atlas
+- Bridge exists conceptually as the handoff layer between the forward atlas and inverse atlas
-- Bridge has a clear architectural role even before its full operating logic is fully written
+- Bridge v1 already has a formal technical specification direction
 - Bridge is a necessary step for moving from conceptual pairing toward tighter internal loop behavior
+- Bridge is one of the clearest places where Twin Atlas begins to look like an engine rather than only a pairing concept

 These are strong claims, but still disciplined.

 ---

-## What should not yet be claimed ⛔
+## What should not yet be claimed

 To keep the architecture honest, this page should not be used to claim that: